PivotBuddy

 Why This Matters

-Sorting decisions cuts friction and clarifies who's in charge.
-Otherwise, you either ask too much (slow) or share too little (surprise).
-Neither builds trust.
+Sorting decisions into these categories cuts friction and clarifies who is in charge.
+Without this framework, you either ask too much (making the company slow and making the board feel like rubber-stampers of trivial decisions) or share too little (creating surprises that erode trust).

 Board Composition & Evolution